monome/crow-m4l/README.md

 ### **^^command_center**
 <img src="https://github.com/monome/crow-max-and-m4l/blob/master/images/m4l_command-center.png" width="150">

-nb. the m4l devices that follow will not connect to crow unless `^^command_center` is properly initialized
+nb. the m4l devices that follow will not connect to crow unless `^^command_center` is properly initialized.

+nb. (pt 2) currently only one crow is addressable at a time.
+Multi-crow support will be added in the future.

 - a *connector* between crow and Live
 - load onto any MIDI track